JKamsker/WildPath/README.md

 - ``...{1,3}\\**{1,3}\\:tagged(testhost.exe):\\fr`` should only search 1-3 directories deep.
 - ``...{4}\\**{4}\\:tagged(testhost.exe):\\fr`` should only search 4 directories deep.

+### Add cancellation token support
+Like seriously, this libaray begs for being ddosed.

 ## Not as serious todos: